Watchmaker Staking Tool Sets

 Punches and Stumps Reference

-Vintage watch collectors place Kendrick and Davis (K&D) tools at the height of value.
-They revolutionized the repair and service industry with innovations such as the Inverto staking frame, canon pinion remover and other balance tools.
-Today, watchmakers like me can use tools they made in the early 1900’s.
+Vintage watch collectors see Kendrick and Davis (K&D) tools as the height of value. because the company revolutionized the repair and service industry with innovations.
+For example, they invented the Inverto staking frame, canon pinion removers and balance tools.
+Today, watchmakers like me can use tools K&D made in the early 1900’s especially watchmaker staking tool sets.

-The company dominated the market in terms the number of tools sold.
-I have their staking tools, bench blocks, balance screw holders, canon pinion removers and so forth.
+The company dominated the market in terms the number of tools sold, and I have their staking tools, bench blocks, balance screw holders and canon pinion removers.
 Why?
 I cannot find new tools to accomplish the same tasks.

-Before quartz watches and replaceable movements became available, US jewelers and watch companies (like Hamilton, Elgin and Bulova) employed about 65,000 watchmakers.
-The United States had robust competitive suppliers and parts houses.
-Today, about 1800 watchmakers work in the industry according to Kansas City Federal Reserve Bank.
-Tool manufacturers do not find the US a viable market.
+Before quartz watches and replaceable movements became available, US jewelers and watch companies (like Hamilton, Elgin and Bulova) employed about 65,000 watchmakers. and the United States had robust competitive suppliers called parts houses.
+Today, only about 1800 watchmakers work in the industry according to Kansas City Federal Reserve Bank.
+Tool manufacturers just do not find the US market and more.

 In the early years, companies innovated, but few made their components backward compatible.
 Also, documentation doesn’t exist for cross referencing.
 I searched and found materials for my own use and chose to make them available to my readers.